tiagojsag/playbook/guidelines/design-system.md

 This is an internal tool to help designers build in a more efficient way different wireframes
 1. Copy the sketch file
 2. Rename it following the file naming guideline in “Folder and file architecture”
-3. Design in the ‘Wireframe’ page helped by the created symbols and templates
+3. Design in the ‘Wireframe’ page helped by the created symbols and templates (for further information about how to use symbols, consult [Symbols in the Sketch documentation](https://sketchapp.com/docs/symbols/))

 # UI Kit Template.